projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 .. note:: BIOS settings depend on the platform and BIOS version; some may not be applicable.

-Recommended kernel cmdline for RTVM
+Recommended Kernel Cmdline for RTVM
 -----------------------------------

 .. code-block:: none